 For example, there are people who consider self-esteem to be more important than love.
 This is perhaps the most common reversal in the hierarchy of needs, and is usually due to the development of the notion that the person who is most likely to be loved is a strong and influential person and might inspire fear and respect.
 This person who lacks love may try very hard to appear confident and aggressive.

-Another example of a common need reversal might be a creative person (self-actualization) who places all needs as secondary to their creativity, and would strive to express their creativity even without having satisfied their base needs.
+Another example of a common need reversal might be a creative person (self-actualization) who places all needs as secondary to their creativity, and would strive to express their creativity even without having satisfied their baser level needs.

 Maslow also gives three more examples of role reversals: aspiration may be permanently deadened or lowered (doesn’t strive for anything higher than base level needs), psychopathic personality types (permanent loss of love needs), and when a person may have never experienced the need for hunger or other base needs (they may have gone a really long time valuing higher needs, and wouldn’t take upon themselves the necessity to satisfy lower needs if ever placed into that level of needs).